aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 But it isn't only about scripting languages becoming statically typed; some of the successful ideas from scripting languages are also making it to the other side.
 Scripting languages have traditionally had a tool known as a "Read Print Eval Loop" (REPL), also known as an "interactive shell"; this tool allows developers to test out statements and functions interactively on the fly, greatly increasing their productivity.
 There is a trend where classical compiled programming languages are also getting REPLs: Java has Jshell (and the older BeanShell), Haskell, Kotlin and Scala also all have REPLs.

+== The Ideal Language

+In our brief analysis of the evolution of programming languages, we left out a lot of important names, and we barely did justice to the ones we covered; it would be preposterous to try and answer the question of whether an ideal programming language exists, let alone try describing it.

+We saw how these languages can vary wildly in purpose; and, as the saying goes, "form follows function": it is therefore quite improbable that a single programming language that is a perfect fit for all problems may even exist.

+Nonetheless, we did come across some generally accepted principles of design, and some broadly applicaple ideas; we also did see that certain languages are critisized for their design decisions somewhat more than others; in other words: while it is certainly true that all programming languages serve the purpose they were designed for the best, not all programming languages were created equal; this, we think, is also the opinion of computer scientist Paul Graham.

+As Guy Steele (1954-), computer scientist and language designer, points out in his talk "Growing a Language" starting out small and planning for (organic, user directed) growth is the best strategy a language designer can take.
+Starting with a large set of primitives (like PL/I, which we discussed) is not a good strategy; just like starting without the proper facilities to let the users define new constructs, that are well integrated with the language's native ones.

+// - believing that something that changed didn't change (as a result of high coupling)
+// - believing that something that hasn't changed did change (as a result of repetition)

 // ----------
 // = Temporary Notes